Find your solar queries answered here:

-From sunrise to sunset, the solar panels generate direct current electricity (DC) which is sent to the inverter.
-The inverter converts the DC into alternating current (AC), the type of electricity required for household use.
+From sunrise to sunset, the solar panels generate direct current (DC) electricity which is sent to the inverter.
+The inverter converts the DC into alternating current (AC), which is the type of electricity required for household use.

 Is my roof suitable for solar?

-But there are a lot of other things that affect how well-suited your roof is for solar, including the location of your property, the angle of your roof, how much sun/ shade it gets throughout the day, any adjacent structures, and how old your house/ property is.
+But there are a lot of other things that affect how well-suited your roof is for solar, including the location of your property, the angle of your roof, how much sun/ shade it gets throughout the day, any adjacent structures, and how old your house/ property is?